vasquesandre/spring-exercises/README.md

 AI was used as a **development assistant** to:
 - Review architectural decisions
-- Validate DDD concepts
+- Validate best practices
-- Improve code clarity and structure
+- Improve code readability and structure
-- Support refactoring decisions
+- Support refactoring and design evolution

 ---

 ## Overview

-This project consolidates important backend concepts such as:
+This project consolidates key backend concepts such as:

-- REST API design with DTOs
+- RESTful API design
+- DTO validation and mapping
 - Domain-driven modeling
 - MongoDB integration with Spring Data
-- Value Objects and Aggregates
+- Pagination and filtering
-- Monetary precision using BigDecimal
-- Clean and evolvable architecture
+- Clean architecture principles

-It serves as a strong foundation for future improvements, such as:
+It serves as a solid foundation for future improvements, including:
-- Introducing a Service layer
-- Adding transactional boundaries
-- Implementing more complex business rules
+- Advanced business rules
-- Migrating to a microservices or cloud-based architecture
+- Integration and unit tests
+- Security and authentication
+- Cloud deployment and scalability

 ---